NNPDF/nnpdf/validphys2/docs/guide.md

 this unless you know that you have a specific reason not to.

 Not that the script may ask you to perform some actions manually (e.g. it will not overwrite your existing conda configuration).
-Please be pay attention to the output text of the script.
+Please pay attention to the output text of the script.

 Once everything is configured, you can install validphys and nnpdf by